Flaying of Marsyas, Homage to Titian"Personal Structures, Identities"

 The myth of Apollo and Marsyas is much more then just the conflict between beauty and savagery.
 The power struggles portrayed through the story, particularly divine intervention, touch on universal themes that question what it means to be human.
 The satyr Marsyas finds an aulos discarded by Athena who curses it because she doesn’t like the way it distorts her face when she plays it.
 Marsyas perfects his skill at the instrument to such an extent that he is willing to challenge Apollo to a musical contest.
 Apollo's chosen instrument is the lyre, so we have a duel of skill between a satyr and a god.
 The agreement is that the victor can instill a punishment of their choosing to the defeated.
 Apollo wins the contest and his decree is for Marsyas to be flayed alive.
 Through this myth, there is a triumph of divinity over earthly life, a challenge from our animal instincts towards a higher realm and a scathing retribution for humankind's hubristic tendencies.

 My rendition of “The Flaying of Marsyas" transforms from a figurative representation of a narrative to a material usage as narrative.
 The surface of the painting is treated as skin by using a coating of crackle medium which forces the top layer of paint to split, forming fissures and revealing the color underneath.
-This vein-like appearance alludes to a flayed surface.
-My work is as much about addressing subject matter through abstraction as it is about paying homage to a great painting.
-Because of this myth, and Titian's brilliant articulation of it, I was driven by a compulsion to do more then just “allude” to this theme, but attempt to create a contemporary version of a ritual, one that links the strength of this story back to ts origins in Antiquity.
+This vein-like appearance mimics a flayed surface.
+This work is as much about addressing subject matter through abstraction as it is about paying homage to a great painting.
+Because of this myth, and Titian's brilliant articulation of it, I was driven by a compulsion to do more then just “allude” to a theme, but attempt to create a contemporary version of a ritual in the artistic realm and link a particular message through time.

-The multiple Variations (printed in this catalogue as studies on paper) may reference certain expressions of Minimalist practices.
+The formal simplicity of this piece may reference certain expressions of Minimalist practices.
 The seriality of works from that genre often emphasize art-making through paradigms of constraint.
 My Variations do reveal a process of finding possibilities through restriction, yet for me, this need for repetition is a form of catharsis so the motivation is far different from a calculated methodology.
-This cathartic aspect has a deep resonance because it allows me to perpetuate an amazing story and a work of art that truly reverberates over time.
+This cathartic aspect has a deep resonance because it allows me to perpetuate an amazing story and tribute a work of art that still reverberates through the centuries.
 If I have any rights or role to play in this particular influence, then the only way to not be skinned myself, is to acknowledge this formidable guide.